SQL to Graph Example

 WHERE [ISO] IS NOT NULL

-ORDER BY [Country] ASC
+ORDER BY [Country] ASCCreate the Continent Nodes

 The second SQL statement on row 10 will extract the 7 seven unique continent names from the list of countries by using the DISTINCT clause.
 The Continent name will be used as the Item ID as well as the node label.
 A Style Name of Continent will be used for all the rows.